We use liquefied petroleum gas aka LPG as fuel more than any other hydrocarbon such as natural gas, wood, oil, etc.

 To meet up this large demand production of LPG has been increased significantly.
-USA is well known for being a major producer and the world’s largest supplier of LPG.
+The USA is well known for being a major producer and the world’s largest supplier of LPG.

 In 2015 global consumption of LPG was 284 million metric tons/year while global production of LPG was 292 million metric tons/year.
-Around 62% of LPG is extracted from natural gas, the rest of it is being produced from the petrochemical industry while refining crude oil.
+Around 62% of LPG is extracted from natural gas, the rest of it is produced from the petrochemical industry while refining crude oil.

 Europe is self-sufficient with their produced LPG as they have oil refineries and numerous sources of natural gas.
 Moreover, they have a flexible supply chain via water, road, and rail which shows various entry points in Europe.